ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Baker College Tuition Information

-If this makes attending the college of your dreams feel scary, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is far less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-And, student loans can make theactual cost of attending college feel more doable until you're done with college.
+Remember, the total cost of tuition isn't the final cost for attending college.
+Many students find the actual cost of college is way less than the total tuition after grants, scholarships, and tuition discounts kick in.
+And, student loans can make the amount you do have to pay for college feel more doable until you're done with college.

-Baker College is a private, nonprofit institution, which means it has the same tuition for residents of Michigan as it does for residents from other states.
+Baker College is a private, nonprofit institution, so it has the same tuition for students from Michigan as it does for residents from other states.

 Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
-Take the time to check your state's eligibility criteria for in-state residency.
+Be sure to check your state's eligibility criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-The most common requirement is that students must have lived in the state for a full year before starting school.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
 There may be additional requirements as well, depending on the state you and your parents currently live in.

 Explore other Michigan colleges